Ivan Dancha: Sports lectures

 On June 1, 2021, Ivan Dancha and Nazar Kurotchyn attended the OlympicLab event together with the Champions Chat and Leadership Skills module.
 Athletes conducted a master class in boxing for children, showed various important techniques in this sport, told about the features that characterize boxing.
-Each participant was also presented with gifts from the NOC of Ukraine Branch in the Lviv Region and the Library-Branch № 10 CBS for Children of the City of Lviv.
+Each participant was also presented with gifts from the NOC of Ukraine Branch in the Lviv Region and the Library-Branch No. 10 CBS for Children of the City of Lviv.